ioBroker/ioBroker.js-controller/docs/de/dev/adapterref.md

 For each instance the configuration object can be found in the data storage under "system.adapter.adapterName.X" ID, where X is the adapter instance number.
 It contains the settings for this instance of the adapter.
 Normally it consist of "common" and "native" settings.
 Common settings are:

-* enabled: true/false;
+* `enabled`: true/false;
-* host: host name where this instance must run;
+* `host`: host name where this instance must run;
-* mode: none, daemon, subscribe, schedule, once;
+* `mode`: none, daemon, subscribe, schedule, once;

 Description can be found [here](https://github.com/ioBroker/ioBroker/blob/master/doc/SCHEMA.md#instance).

-"Native" settings consist of specific configurations for this adapter, e.g.: IP address of device, device settings and so on.
+`Native` settings consist of specific configurations for this adapter, e.g.: IP address of device, device settings and so on.

 ?> Note: Instances can run on different hosts (in multi-hosts systems) and the adapters can have different version on different hosts.